Science Museum Group Sustainability Policy

 To inspire futures, we are scientific in our approach to sustainability, being data led and embracing technology and innovation and using international consensus climate science from the IPCC.

-We are on a journey to decarbonise all parts of the Science Museum Group by reducing the carbon emissions from our operations, procurement and supply chain, and using resources more efficiently, while still investing in and developing our estate in a sustainable way.
+We are also committed to reduce, reuse, refuse and recycle and using resources more efficiently, while still investing in and developing our estate in a sustainable way.

-Building on our carbon emissions reductions over the past decade, we will move forward with the intention of leading public engagement in the UK on the science of climate change and the technological challenges and opportunities around energy and food transitions and greenhouse gas removals.
+Building on our carbon emissions reductions over the past decade, we will move forward with the intention of leading public engagement in the UK on the science of climate change and the technological and nature based challenges and opportunities around energy and food transitions and greenhouse gas removals.

 We are committed to working with funders who are also on a journey to decarbonise.